 - Do we provide service credits?
 Yes!
 Absolutely.
 You are volunteering the entire time you are at camp and that counts as community service.
 The directors are happy to sign whatever documentation is needed for your school or organization.

 - We do ask that you invest in camp both through your service and financially.
 Just like a mission trip, it costs us money to have you join us at camp.
-There is a mandatory $35 fee if you are volunteering for one session of camp.
-This donation fee is $40 if you are volunteering for both.
+There is a mandatory $50 fee if you are volunteering for camp.
+If you are unable to attend the entire camp week, but are able to attend a complete session, the fee is $40.
+Please note that on your application and we will be in touch to discuss this option. .
 If this cost is a hardship to you, please speak with the directors as some scholarship money available, as well as opportunities for you to work earn that fee.

 - Please fill out the application and follow the directions to see if you will be selected to join us this summer!

 Staff and Special Guests

 Occasionally we have available staff positions for the various activities that happen throughout camp.
 Our current positions are Music, Recreation, Crafts, and Chapel.
 All of these positions fill in all the extra areas throughout the camp.
 Often you will be assigned a main duty such as recreation, and then additional duties such as evening snacks and stunt time.
 All staff members are considered vital to the leadership of the camp, and have served the camp in other capacities previously.
 In addition to being in charge of their area, they also assist in supervising during lake time and cabin watch in the evening.